 - Extension cords should be approved by a recognized national testing center (UL, FM) or approved by a licensed electrician.

 - Extension cords should not be used in place of needed additional permanent outlets.
 Extension strips with a built-in 15 amp circuit breaker are permitted.

 Size of extension cord wire should be equal or larger than the size of the wiring of the appliance it is serving.
-Extension cords shall be used as a substitute for fixed wiring of the residence hall; where installed in run through holes in walls, ceiling, or floors; where installed in run through doorways, windows, or similar openings; where attached to building surfaces; where concealed behind walls, ceilings, or floors.
+Extension cords shall be used as a substitute for fixed wiring of the residence hall; where installed in run-through holes in walls, ceiling or floors; where installed in run-through doorways, windows or similar openings; where attached to building surfaces; where concealed behind walls, ceilings or floors.

 There shall be no open splices, frayed wiring, cracked insulation, open taps, defective equipment or other indications of weakness permitted in wiring.
 In no case shall resident hall extension cords or appliance supply cords be without splice or tape.
 Damage extension or power supply cords shall be discarded.
 Damage to the plug sets of extension or power supply cords may be repaired by replacement with an identical or equivalent approved part, properly installed.

-- All light and other switches, receptacles, junction and other electrical distribution boxes shall have proper covers and cover plates at all times.
+- All light and other switches, receptacles, junctions and other electrical distribution boxes shall have proper covers and cover plates at all times.
 Missing or damaged covers and cover plates shall be replaced immediately with approved replacement parts.

 - Appliance power supply receptacles in the dorm should never be overloaded.
 Only one appliance should be connected to each outlet connection available, avoiding the use of cub taps and multiple-tap extension sets.

 - All lighting fixtures shall be equipped with proper covers.
 Exposed light bulbs should have safety guards.